-International flights arrive at Cairns Airport, a 10 to 15 minute drive from the city centre or fly into one of the capital cities such as Melbourne, Brisbane or Sydney and catch a connecting domestic link.
+International flights arrive daily at Cairns Airport which is a drive to the city centre, or fly into one of the capital cities such as Melbourne, Brisbane or Sydney and catch a connecting domestic link.

 There’s always an opportunity to take a road-trip up the Queensland coast and enjoy the changing landscape along the way.
 (Allow a good 3 – 4 weeks to see as much as you can)

 Beautiful one day, Perfect the next!” … It’s true!